 -Camp will run Monday-Friday from 9am-3pm with options for early drop off and late pick up.

 This camp is designed for teenagers wanting to sharpen their acting skills.
 Campers will also explore their adventurous side through selected texts from the 2017 Davis Shakespeare Festival and more.
 Camp workshops will include stage combat, acting, movement techniques, improvisation training, and more!
 Teens won’t want to miss this opportunity to take their love of theater to the next level!

 Teen Camp (Ages 13-18): July 24th – August 4th

 Questions?
 E-mail our education coordinator, Sydney Schwindt, at

 More about Camp Shakespeare:

-Having attended many theater camps as kids, we see Camp Shakespeare as the dream camp we always wanted.
-Camp Shakespeare is unique in many ways—not just because of the focus on Shakespeare:
+Camp Shakespeare is unique in many ways—not just because of its focus on Shakespeare:

--Camp is outdoors in a beautiful setting at the UC Davis Arboretum (unlike most indoor-only theater camps)
+• Our main Camp location is outdoors in a beautiful setting at the UC Davis Arboretum

--We play lots of games!
-Including capture the flag, dodge ball, and many many theater games.
+• We love playing games!
+Get ready for capture the flag, dodge ball, and lots of theater games.